suncoast-devs/handbook/curriculum/unit-i/chapter-2/01-oop-basics/homework.md

 # Welcome to Jurassic Park

-Today you learned a new language and will be starting to explore it more in depth in the coming weeks.
-Like any good craftsman, the first thing you need is to learn your tools.
-Tonight, you will be setting up your developer environment, creating a simple console application, and continuing your final project.
+So far you have traveled far in your learning and will continue to explore it more in depth in the coming weeks.
+Like any good craftsman, practice turns into mastery.
+Tonight, you will be creating a simple console application that help manages a zoo full of Dinosaurs.

 ## Objectives

-- Set up your dev machines
-- Create a simple console application to ensure your machine is set up correctly
-- keep working through your wireframes for your capstone
+- Practice control structures
+- Practice data structures
+- Practice working with user data
+- Practice with LINQ
+- Practice with OOP concepts

 ## Requirements

-- Create a simple console application that manages the dinosaurs in your amusement park
+- Create a simple console application that manages the dinosaurs in your zoo.

 ### Explorer Mode

-#### .NET

 - [ ] Create a new console application that will store the list of dinosaurs they have in the park
 - [ ] You will be creating a class for your dinosaurs